pkra/peterkrautzberger.org/future-mathml2.md

 No browser vendor has ever worked on MathML support in their browser.
 (Yes, that's a bit unfair to Mozilla devs who are great -- sorry.
 I also know good people at Apple, Google, Microsoft; but those companies still all fail.)

 The volunteers, on the other hand, come and go.
-Nobody is able to find significant funding.
-And development has been effectively dead for over a year now.
+Nobody is able to find significant funding and development is once again effectively dead.

 So I'm giving up on native MathML support in browsers for now.